Successful eLearning with MoodleMoodle

 3. Greater flexibility

 A lot of people state that cost savings is not the key advantage of Moodle, but rather it is access to different innovative tools that interface with the Moodle platforms.
 Others, such as the adherence to open standards and interoperability operation, roles and user management, use of innovative plugins and support from online communities of practice.
 Others like the big user community, which fosters quality, review, reliability, accountability, accuracy, collaboration and greater communication.
 Users of Moodle find that the breadth of available talented people is so great that they could communicate with a developer or download a patch anytime, anywhere.
 Moodle helps the education world set, follow as well as maintaining standards.
 Others claim that developers lead the way in eLearning technology innovation since they could work as a community with common interests and foster collaboration in pursuit of rapid development and knowledge sharing.

 BENEFITS OF MOODLE FOR LEARNERS

 No doubt, technology has set the world on fire.
 Online learning is now possible, reaching even remote places in the world.
-Thousands of education institutions worldwide are adopting eLearning system and thus Moodle Development is gaining popularlity.
+Thousands of educational institutions worldwide are adopting eLearning system and thus Moodle Development is gaining popularity.